rcg4u/wp-windy/README.md

    - **Station Latitude**: Enter the latitude of the location you want to display.
    - **Station Longitude**: Enter the longitude of the location you want to display.
    - **Temperature Units**: Select either Celsius or Fahrenheit.
+   - **Radar Type**: Choose the type of radar to display (Temperature, Rain, Wind, Clouds).
+   - **Show Shortcode**: Decide whether to display the shortcode on the settings page.
 3. Save your changes.

 ## Usage